cuducos/whiskyton/README.md

 $ nosetests
 ```

-[Nose](https://nose.readthedocs.org/en/latest/) does not run tests in executable files.
-If that is the case, run:
+[Nose](https://nose.readthedocs.org/en/latest/) has serious difficulties in finding tests in executable files.
+That said, you might wanna change the permissions of the tests files:

 ```
 $ chmod -x $(find whiskyton/tests/ -name '*.py')